 Employment

-We know which jobs may be lost, but not which jobs could be gained - that is why many equate automation with job losses, and also why, far from pessimism, there should be great hope at the possibilities.
+We know which jobs may be lost, but not which jobs could be gained - that is why many equate automation with work losses, and also why, far from pessimism, there should be great hope at the possibilities.

 It seems reasonable to assume - given past trends - that advances in AI will create many jobs.
 An AI research paper by MIT states: